- Borrow & Request

 Do you create or use data in your research?
 Looking for tips and tools to better help you manage your research data, and preserve it for long-term use?
 Do you want to learn how to write a good Data Management Plan for a grant proposal?

 The OSU Libraries is offering Introduction to Research Data Management Workshop, an asynchronous online workshop for OSU community members engaged in research with data.
 This is an introductory course that will address topics like getting started with data management planning, funder requirements for data sharing, metadata, tips to help keep you organized, sharing, archiving and preservation, and an introduction to tools and on-campus support to aid researchers.
 This is a discipline agnostic workshop, all are welcome.
-The audience for this workshop is graduate students, postdocs and early career researchers and staff that are unfamiliar with basic research data management workshops.
+The audience for this workshop are people who are starting to learn about data management.
 Anybody with an ONID can register.

 You should plan on spending about an hour a day for each of the four consecutive days of the workshop to review the materials and complete the exercises.
 A group of tutors will be giving you feedback, and answering your questions.
 The course is offered via Canvas.

 This workshop (and this guide) is an adaptation to OSU of the UW Libraries Research Data Management Planning Workshop.

 There will not be a fall 2023 workshop.
 Stay tuned for more workshops in 2024!

 We will offer the same workshop in future terms, dates still to be determined.

 Winter 2021: Tuesday January 26th - Friday January 29th 2021.